 Meaning: The Hierophant represents wisdom attained through scholarship and exploring the world, the knowledge and potential wisdom we attain in our effort to make sense of life.
 The Hierophant archetype is the fifth encounter for the Fool, indicating that we need to go beyond intuition and emotion, and use intellect and experience to solve some problems.
 Or, we need to find someone with those qualities to help us.
 Symbolism: A priest offers a blessing to two supplicants.
-He wears the clothing of his station as a learned skeleton; his wand and crown are symbols of holy power.
-At his feet are two keys, indicating he has the keys to divine and mundane knowledge, which he uses to unlock messages and information for those who seek his wisdom.
-Upright: wisdom, authority, knowledge, doctrine, and advice Reversed: arrogance, elitism, hypocrisy, and charlatanism
+He wears the clothing of his station as a learned man; his wand and crown are symbols of holy power.
+On the alter before him are two keys, indicating he has the keys to divine and mundane knowledge, which he uses to unlock messages and information for those who seek his wisdom.
+Upright: wisdom, authority, knowledge, doctrine, and advice Reversed: arrogance, elitism, hypocrisy, and charlatanism The Lovers (VI)

 Meaning: The Lovers represents partnership, especially a profound connection with someone that is both intimate and romantic.
 The Lovers archetype is the sixth encounter for the Fool, indicating that we cannot fully experience life until we connect with someone intimately and deeply.
-Symbolism: An angelic skeleton oversees the union of a skeleton couple, acknowledging their relationship.
-On his side, behind him, is a flaming tree, representing the passion in the relationship.
-On her side, behind her, is the Tree of Knowledge with the serpent wrapped around the trunk and entwined in the branches.
+Symbolism: An angel oversees the union of Adam and Eve, acknowledging their relationship.
+On Adam's side, behind him, is a flaming tree, representing the passion and creativity.
+On Eve's side, behind her, is the Tree of Knowledge with the serpent wrapped around the trunk and woven into the branches, representing awareness and free will.
 They each bring something different to the relationship that holds the attention of the divine.
 Upright: commitment, status through union, connection, and soul mate Reversed: jealousy, unfaithfulness, arguments, and separation or divorce The Chariot (VII)

 Meaning: The Chariot represents willpower and drive; the intense focus we need to establish our identities and stand out in some important and useful way.
 The Chariot archetype is the seventh encounter for the Fool, teaching us how important it is to have conviction and intensity in our lives.
 Symbolism: A warrior sits in a chariot.
-He is battle tested and ready to act, protecting the land.
-He will act when called upon.
-He may be considered a prince who one day could become the Emperor.
+Two sphinxes, one black and one white, are at rest, but ready to act when the charioteer commands them.
+There is a star in the warrior's crown and on the cloth at the top of his chariot, indicating his connection to divine will.
+He waits outside the city, as a protector and will act when called upon.
+He may be considered a young prince who one day could become the Emperor.
 Upright: victory, willpower, intensity, drive, and control Reversed: anger, delay, indecision, and interference Strength (VIII)

-Meaning: Strength represents our fortitude to live life, overcome struggles, and persevere.
-The journey through life will require strength to live fully and completely.
+Meaning: Strength represents our fortitude to live life, overcome struggles, and persevere; the journey through life will require strength to live fully and completely.
 Strength, as an archetype, is the eighth lesson for the Fool, showing us that life is a marathon and not a sprint.
-We must find the strength within that will help us survive and thrive.
-Symbolism: A skeleton maiden holds open the jaws of a lion.
-The two together are symbols of civilization and instinct co-existing and supporting one another.
-The infinity symbol above them indicates that the relationship is eternal.
-Upright: power, courage, compassion, and gentle strength Reversed: weakness, anger, abuse of power, and threat The Hermit (IX)
+We must find the strength within that will help us survive and thrive in life.
+Symbolism: A young maiden strokes the head of a lion.
+They are symbols of civilization and instinct co-existing and supporting one another.
+The infinity symbol above them indicates the relationship is eternal.
+Her white robe represents innocence, and her garland belt and robe are symbols of abundance.
+She greets the lion with compassion and he will be her protector.
+Upright: power, courage, compassion, and gentle strength.
+Reversed: weakness, anger, abuse of power, and threat The Hermit (IX)